 Stirling’s first marathon, Sunday 21st May 2017:

-This was filmed at Borrowmeadow farm, by the river Forth, near Stirling.
-I first filmed at Borrowmeadow in May 2015.
-Yesterday, 22 June 2018, I returned.
+I returned to Borrowmeadow in June 2018.
 In time in-between it has lost its roof.
 Borrowmeadow is an ancient farm but its future is in peril.

 The Wharry glen is a magical place.
 The glen nestles between Bridge of Allan and Dunblane.
 Under the old stone Wharry bridge I wrote in chalk “That was lovely” [ a message written to me by Alexander Mccall Smith after watching one of my short films]

 The central idea behind this film is the bridge that spans the arts and sciences; a bridge that spans time and experience; a bridge that helps you cross to what matters, that being love (the river of light).